-Please do not shave or remove hair from your chest, arms, legs or groin before coming into hospital.
-If needed, this will be done in hospital just before your coronary angiogram.
+Before you come for your angiogram, please do not shave or remove hair from your chest, arms, legs or groin before coming into hospital.
+If this needs to be done, we'll do it in hospital just before your angiogram.

-It is very important that you have a thorough shower or bath the night before you come into hospital.
-Please pay special attention to washing under any skin folds such as under the breasts, the groin and genital area.
+It's also important to have a thorough shower or bath, the night before you come into hospital.
+Pay close attention to washing under any skin folds, such as under the breasts, the groin and genital area.